iamdtang/node-testing/article.md

 In this test, when a POST request comes in to https://some-tax-service.com/request, Nock will execute our specified function that responds with a JSON payload that contains the tax, which is 10% of the the subtotal passed in the request payload.

 This example also exhibits asynchronous testing.
-Specifying a parameter in the `it` block (called `done` in this example), Mocha will pass in a function and wait for this function to execute before ending the tests.
+Specifying a parameter in the `it` block (called `done` in this example), Mocha will pass in a function and wait for it to execute before ending the tests.
 The test will timeout and error if `done` is not invoked within 2000 milliseconds.

 Let's write the implementation of `getTax` to make this test pass.